Beacon of Light Wealth Preservation, Inc.

-Schaffer Wealth Preservation & Capital Management can be nominated Executor in a Will or we can take over the task from someone who has been nominated Executor by a family member or friend.
+Beacon of Light Wealth Preservation, Inc. can be nominated Executor in a Will or we can take over the task from someone who has been nominated Executor by a family member or friend.

-Benefits of using Schaffer Wealth Preservation & Capital Management Services:
+Benefits of using Beacon of Light Wealth Preservation, Inc. Services:

-- Schaffer Wealth Preservation & Capital Management is an organization that will always be around to act in your, and your loved ones best interests as Executor.
+- Beacon of Light Wealth Preservation, Inc. is an organization that will always be around to act in you and your loved ones best interests as Executor.

-- Our staff has years of experience dealing with every aspect of estate administration and with the complex duties of an Executor.
+- Our staff has over 36 years of experience dealing with every aspect of estate administration and with the complex duties of an Executor.

 - Any financial assets are invested prudently and earn a return while an estate is under administration or where life tenancies apply.

-- Our fiduciary capacity along with our independent and impartial involvement in the administration of an estate will ensure that the people you or your loved ones wish to benefit, have their best interests looked after.
+- Our fiduciary capacity along with our independent and impartial involvement in the administration of an estate will ensure that the people you or your loved ones wish to benefit, are protected and have their best interests looked after.